canonical/ubuntu-pro-client/dev-docs/howtoguides/how_to_release_a_new_version_of_ua.md

       * To structure the changelog you can use the other entries as example.
 But we basically try to keep this order: debian changes, new features/modifications, testing.
 Within each section, bullet points should be alphabetized.

     c.
 Create a PR on github into the release branch.
-Ask in the UA channel on mattermost for review.
+Ask in the ~UA channel on mattermost for review.

     d.
 When reviewing the release PR, please use the following guidelines when reviewing the new changelog entry:

-       * Is the version correctly updated ?
+       * Is the version correctly updated?
 We must ensure that the new version on the changelog is correct and it also targets the latest Ubuntu release at the moment.
-       * Is the entry useful for the user ?
+       * Is the entry useful for the user?
 The changelog entries should be user focused, meaning that we should only add entries that we think users will care about (i.e. we don't need entries when fixing a test, as this doesn't provide meaningful information to the user)
-       * Is this entry redundant ?
+       * Is this entry redundant?
 Sometimes we may have changes that affect separate modules of the code.
 We should have an entry only for the module that was most affected by it
-       * Is the changelog entry unique ?
+       * Is the changelog entry unique?
 We need to verify that the changelog entry is not already reflected in an earlier version of the changelog.
 If it is, we need not only to remove but double check the process we are using to cherry-pick the commits
-       * Is this entry actually reflected on the code ?
+       * Is this entry actually reflected on the code?
 Sometimes, we can have changelog entries that are not reflected in the code anymore.
 This can happen during development when we are still unsure about the behavior of a feature or when we fix a bug that removes the code that was added.
 We must verify each changelog entry that is added to be sure of their